-The Department of Electrical and Computer Engineering (ECE) at Carnegie Mellon University is accepting applications from candidates in all areas of ECE for tenure-, research-, and teaching-track positions at all ranks for our Pittsburgh campus.
+The Department of Electrical and Computer Engineering (ECE) at Carnegie Mellon University is accepting applications from candidates for tenure-, research-, and teaching-track positions at all ranks for our Pittsburgh campus.
 While all areas will be considered, we have particular interest in candidates who focus on research and teaching for computer architecture, hardware security, wireless systems (antenna and beyond 5G), embedded systems, machine learning, integrated circuit design, power systems, and software for engineering applications.

 Our mission is to be a creative driving force of the highest scholarly and entrepreneurial quality that will inspire and educate engineers to solve important societal challenges.
 The foundation of our collaborative research is based on a strong practice of inclusion.
 We take pride and active steps in considering a diverse applicant pool in terms of gender, race, veteran status, and disability.
 Carnegie Mellon University further seeks to meet the needs of dual-career couples and is a member of the Higher Education Recruitment Consortium (HERC) that assists with dual-career searches.

 For all tracks, we are seeking individuals who hold a Ph.D. in a relevant discipline and have demonstrated commitment to our core values: creativity, quality, innovation, and engineering solutions.

 Tenure-track faculty carry a moderate teaching load that allows time for quality research and close involvement with students.
 We expect Tenure-track faculty to establish and grow a strong research program, contribute to our teaching mission, and demonstrate a passion for mentoring and advising students.